raspberrypilearning/chatbot/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Have you noticed that your chatbot's costume stays the one it changed to the last time you spoke to it?
++ Have you noticed that your chatbot's costume stays the same that it changed to the last time you spoke to it?
 Can you fix this problem?

     ![Costume bug](images/chatbot-costume-bug-test.png)